weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 exists, and that its absolute value is at most 1.
 (c) Let vv be a differentiable mapping of R' into R? (in other words, y is a differ- entiable curve in R?), with (0) =(0, 0) and y’(0)|> 0.
-Put g(r) = f((c)) and prove that g is differentiable for every t € R*.
+Put g(r) = f((c)) and prove that g is differentiable for every t  \in  R*.

-If y € 6’, prove that g € €".
+If y  \in  6’, prove that g  \in   \in ".
 (d) In spite of this, prove that f is not differentiable at (0, 0).

 Hint: Formula (40) fails.